Libin-4821/Libin-4821/README.md

 ## 💻 Some of my projects

 - Smart Irrigation System: An IoT project that controls irrigation of crops using machine learning.
+- Automated face detection biometric system using opencv and iot

 ## 📫 How to reach me